Benjamin15122/moon-flask/pages/dse/javelus/run-javelus.md

 where `target-dir` is the directory containing all built objects, e.g., `./build/linux/linux_amd64_compiler2/fastdebug`.

 !!! note
-    Windows users should write a DOS script to facilitate launch Javelus.
+    Windows users should write a DOS batch script to facilitate launching Javelus.